28 of the Most Beautiful New Zealand Beaches

 If you’re lucky there’ll be pups there too.
 They’re literally the cutest and coolest little balls of fur you’ll ever see!
 Awkwardly shuffling and bundling over land, they come into their own in the shallow pools that litter Wharariki.
 Watch them glide and gallivant through the crystal clear waters, showing off to their human spectators that inevitably gather around.

-It’s unlike any other I’ve ever been on, and can’t recommend it enough.
+This NZ beach is a truly unique experience, and unlike any other beach I’ve ever been on.
+I can’t recommend it enough.

 17. Ninety Mile Beach